Gerry Cottle: Circus career

-In 2003 he auctioned off much of his circus paraphernalia in order to concentrate on running Wookey Hole Caves, a tourist attraction in Somerset.
+In 2003 he auctioned off much of his circus paraphernalia when he was refused planning permission to expand on his Addlestone Moor quarters, which was the heart of his company. in order to concentrate on running Wookey Hole Caves, a tourist attraction in Somerset.
 In 2012 he celebrated fifty years in the business with a new show, Turbo Circus: 50 Acts In 100 Minutes, on a 31-week tour.
 Cottle and his Magic Circus undertook another months-long tour in 2017.